 We Make It Possible.

 At Lutheran Senior Services, we know that many older adults want to continue living in their own homes.
-That is why we offer a full array of in-home services designed to meet the specific needs of seniors.
+That is why we offer a full array of home and community based services designed to meet the specific needs of seniors.
 From medical care to help around the house to preventative programs, our friendly care coordinators and staff members are here to help clients live life to the fullest, wherever they call home.

-LSS In-Home Services are available in the St. Louis area, including our five senior living communities.
+LSS Home & Community Based Services are available in the St. Louis area, including our five senior living communities.
 To learn more, click on one of our services below.

 Click on the names of our programs below to see what we offer.